Kraftex/chess_java/README.md

 # Chess Java

-<p>Since the third alpha, the game auto-ajust to closer resolution.
+<p>Since the third alpha, the game auto-ajust to closer resolution.</p>
-But if you cannot use this auto-ajust, you can choose any resolution.
+<p>But if you cannot use this auto-ajust, you can choose any resolution.</p>
-So you choose the resolution you must write, for example:</p>
+<p>So you choose the resolution you must write, for example:</p>

 <p><code> java -jar Chess_alpha_3.java RESOLUTION </code></p>